Tubing (recreation): Kite tubing

 Related to kite tubing is the kited inflated wing, a stiffened, flexible wing or gas-inflated bladder wing, where a control bar is affixed for the kited person to direct the inflated wing so the dangerous lock-out does not occur.
 The kited person can have a quick disconnect to release from a towing boat or car if a dangerous angle of tow begins.

 Summer tubing

 Summer tubing is the summer variant of snow tubing.
 Hard bottom tubes slide down artificial slopes, usually made of special plastic.
-They can be installed on mountains by ski resorts or you can find them also in amusement parks.
-In Europe produced by Neveplast, Tubingsystem and Mr. Snow.
+They can be installed on mountains by ski resorts and can also be found in amusement parks.
+In Europe, this kind of tubing is primarily produced by Neveplast, Tubingsystem, Mr. Snow, and Sunkid.

+An example of a summer tubing venue is the Utah Olympic Park Jumps in Park City, Utah, which hosted the 2002 Winter Olympics ski jumping events (including during the Nordic combined) and is expected to do so again when the Winter Olympics return to Salt Lake City in 2034.

 Equipment

 Tubing can require varying pieces and kinds of equipment depending on the variety of tubing one wishes to engage in.

 The one common piece of equipment across all forms of tubing is the tube itself.
 While tubes vary in construction, all share the general characteristics of being: